elephantrobotics/myCobot320-docs/5-BasicApplication/5.2-ApplicationUse/myblockly/320pi/3-interface_description.md

 Before officially starting programming, be sure to select the corresponding **machine model**, otherwise it will easily cause hardware damage.

-First connect `myCobot 320 M5` to our computer through `USB data cable`, then we select the initialization model as `myCobot 320`, the port connected to my computer is `COM8`, and the baud rate is `115200`
+First connect `myCobot 320 Pi` to our computer through `USB data cable`, then we select the initialization model as `myCobot 320`, the port connected to my computer is `COM8`, and the baud rate is `115200`

 ![](.\img\interface\2.png)